bassedOutt/jwt-auth-template-spring/README.md

-Template app for jwt authentcation in java
+# Jwt authentcation/authorization with Spring

+This is a template for jwt auth using auth0 jwt dependency and spring security.
+AuthenticationFilter generates access and refresh tokens when atttempting login.
+AuthorizationFilter runs every requests and checks if the access token is present and updates security context.

-Jwt configured, all you have to do is put @PreAuthorize annotation on your methods and select role
+Use @PreAuthorize annotation on your methods to grant access to users with specific roles.